Education Department starts sending financial aid data to colleges after months of delays

 WASHINGTON — (AP) — After months of delays and technical hiccups, some colleges and universities have started to receive federal data they need to put together financial aid offers for incoming students, the Biden administration said Monday.

-The Education Department says it sent a batch of student records to “a few dozen schools” on Sunday and is making final updates before expanding to more universities.
-The department did not say which schools received the first batch or how many student records were sent.
+The Education Department says it sent a first batch of student records to a few dozen universities on Sunday and is making final updates before expanding to more universities.

 The delay has cut into the time schools usually have to assemble financial aid packages before the typical May 1 deadline for students to commit to a university.
 Many colleges have extended enrollment deadlines as they wait on the federal government, leaving families across the nation wondering how much financial help they will get with college tuition.